 - Work with your principal to appoint a Course Audit administrator (unless you choose to fill this role).
-This position should be filled by an instructional leader empowered to attest to the curriculum and resource requirements for implementation at your school site.
+This position should be filled by an instructional leader empowered to attest to the curriculum and resource requirements for implementation at your school site and who is available during the summer months.
 Learn about the responsibilities of the Pre-AP Course Audit administrator.

 - The Pre-AP Coordinator Community is a place where you can connect with your fellow Pre-AP coordinators to communicate, access, and share resources, and explore best practices.
 Join the official online Pre-AP Coordinator Community.

 - Confirm instructional materials have been received and distributed to Pre-AP teachers and students.
 For assistance with instructional material orders, contact Pre-AP at [email protected].